maphew/zadam-trilium-wiki/Manual server installation.md

 ## Requirements

 Trilium is a [node.js](http://nodejs.org/) application.
-Supported (tested) version of node.js is latest 10.X.X (note that node.js 10 older than 10.5.0 are buggy and don't work).
+Supported (tested) version of node.js is latest 14.X.X and 16.X.X.
+Trilium might work with older versions as well.

 You can check your node version with this command (node.js needs to be installed):
 ~~~~